King Louis XIV did it.

-Soon a waitress came by with three menus, each different, all decked out in bright orange covers.
+Soon a waitress came by and presented me with three menus, each different, all decked out in bright orange covers.
 She also filled up both glasses on the table with ice water.
-I grabbed the one closest to me like a drowning man lurches for a lifesaver, and not one of the candy persuasion.
+I grabbed the one closest to me like a drowning man lurches for a lifesaver, and not one of the candy persuasion, either.
 After a quick glance at the tapas menu, I decided on fried calamari with garlic mayonnaise.
 The wine list featured Spanish wines, of course, so I picked a white, a blend of Gewürztraminer and moscato grapes, from Catalonia, because a friend of mine spent two months there and I wanted to taste a bit of that fabled place.

 As the waitress turned to another table, I thought of Fisher and her mad waitress.